cliff1976/mahlzeit/about.md

 + our work peeps

 ## the Sponsors ##
 There are none.
 We're not in anyone's pocket.
 Peruse here for free knowing that these are honest opinions from people who just want to eat at a restaurant.
-You don't have to sell your soul to Big Cookie for a recommendation on the latest *Pommesbude.*

 If we ate somewhere and think it would be good to keep in our collective back pocket for